mauritssilvis/darts/java/README.md

 #### 3.1.1 The `install` command was not found

-While trying to install `darts`, you may encounter the following errors:
+While trying to build `darts`, you may encounter the following errors:

 ```text
 install: command not found